-About 10 months ago, I had surgery in the same facility to fuse a joint in my right pinky (titanium screw), and replace the end of a large bone in my right thumb with a titanium piece that looks like a mushroom.
+About 10 months ago, I had surgery in the same facility to fuse a joint in my right pinky (titanium screw) and replace the end of a large bone in my right thumb with a titanium piece that looks like a mushroom.
 It is half of the joint.
 It's working out well.
 No longer do I have the awful pain of a locking joint.
 Smooth and strong.
-But, that doctor, one of the best in Utah, if not the country (Dr. Mark Sanderson), told me he won't work on a joint that's had any type of steroid treatment because the steroid (cortisone) causes the tissue to be eaten away, and if t here are a lot of injections, there isn't enough surrounding/supporting tissue to work with.
+But, that doctor, one of the best in Utah, if not the country (Dr. Mark Sanderson), told me he won't work on a joint that's had any type of steroid treatment because the steroid (cortisone) causes the tissue to be eaten away, and if there are a lot of injections, there isn't enough surrounding/supporting tissue to work with.

 The thing about any study on people is we don't know what the result would have been had the treatment not been done.
-We can't go back and get a do-over to see the alternate reality.
+We can't go back and get a do-over to see an alternate reality.
 Can't do it regardless of Groundhog Day (the movie), or Somewhere In Time (also the movie), and their manipulation of the time-continuum, whatever that is (doesn't exist--sorry trekkers).

 the over-worked, but grateful husband of a wonderful bride.